• Image-22

 Access to Care: As part of its commitment to provide accessible & flexible therapeutic support, HH offers Remote/Telehealth consultations as a part of its Services.
 This section outlines the terms and conditions related to HH’s virtual Tx arrangements, ensuring transparency and confirming details regarding the off-site nature of such Care.

-HH adheres to all HHS Guidelines and facilitates virtual Tx according to the permittable territory of its assigned practioner's licensure.
+HH adheres to HHS Guidelines and facilitates virtual Tx according to the permittable territory of its assigned practioner's licensure.
 Custom arrangements may be available to Pt/Client on a case-by-case basis in order to accommodate certain professional and/or geographical considerations as determined by HH to be clinically appropriate or in the best interest of Tx goals/outcomes.

 Description of Services: Remote/Telehealth care involves the delivery of counseling/psychotherapy, medicatioon management, therapeutic support, & other Services through electronic communication technologies, such as video conferencing, telephone calls, and/or secure messaging platforms.
 These Services are designed to offer Client convenient access to Provider without requiring in-person visits to HH’s on-site location/facilities.